evont/image-slice-loader/README.md

 npm install --save-dev image-slice-loader
 ```

+### **As a Loader**

+It can be used in webpack as loader, help you to extra image from your css, slice it and generate css background.  here is some [Example](https://github.com/evont/image-slice-loader/tree/main/example/web)

-you also need to combine `css-loader`, and make sure to add it `before` `css-loader` in your webpack config:
+You need to combine `css-loader`, and make sure to add it **BEFORE** `css-loader` in your webpack config:

 ```js
 module.exports = {